 - 7.16 Officials must, on request, promptly provide, to eligible potential suppliers, request documentation that includes all information necessary to permit the potential supplier to prepare and lodge submissions. - 7.17 Following the rejection of a submission or the award of a contract, officials must promptly inform affected tenderers of the decision.
+Notification should be provided in writing, and must be provided in writing if requested by the tenderer.
 Debriefings must be made available, on request, to unsuccessful tenderers outlining the reasons the submission was unsuccessful.
 Debriefings must also be made available, on request, to the successful supplier(s).